The Carvi Seafood Restaurant Scandal

 1 comments

+Propaganda techniques Excerpts from SourceWatch (Please note: This is simply a draft, final post to follow.)
 Propagandists use a variety of propaganda techniques to influence opinions and to avoid the truth.
-Often these techniques rely on some element of censorship or manipulation, either omitting significant information or distorting it.
+Often these techniques rely on some element of censorship or manipulation, either omitting significant information or distorting i...

 Continue Reading...
 Labels: ,